 Fears of Newcomers to Contact Lenses

-The most common fear most people share is the actual touching of ones eye.
-This is a normal fear.
-Lots of people struggle to put eye drops into their eyes, let alone an actual device.
-But this fear can be overcome by practice, lots of practice.
-When inserting them look up, insert from below.
-When the lens is inserted, look down to position the lens over pupil.
-One way to almost get around this fear is to ask for lenses that can be worn for extended periods of time, that way there’s less times you’ll have to go through the process.
-Ask your eye care practitioner if you are a candidate overnight contact lens wear.
-Or train yourself not to blink as the lens is being put on your eye.
-Another fear that new wearers have is that they’re afraid of scratching their eye while putting them in or when taking them out.
-Doing something as simple as using eye drops to wet your eyes before you put them in or take them out, can reduce the chances of this happening.
-Also, make sure you’re hands are washed thoroughly before inserting or removal to wash away any dust or dirt particles that could be lingering on your fingertips.
+You should consider, however, that while extended-wear lenses may save you some trouble, they don’t address the real problem—your fear.
+You need to train yourself not to blink as the lens is being put on your eye.
+Many new wearers are afraid of scratching their eye while putting their lenses in or taking them out.
+Doing something as simple as using eye drops to wet your eyes before you put them in or take them out can reduce the chances of this happening.
+Also, make sure your hands are washed thoroughly before insertion or removal in order to wash away any dust or dirt particles that could be lingering on your fingertips.

 Some people are worried that they will put the lens in the wrong place.
-So let’s think about this.
-There are only so many places for your lens to go once it’s in your eye, and most lenses are designed to align automatically or with a few blinks.
-The probability that you will insert your lens into the wrong location is slim to none.
+But let’s think about this: There are only so many places for your lens to go once it’s in your eye, and most lenses are designed to align automatically or with a few blinks.
+The likelihood that you will insert your lens in the wrong location is slim to none.
 If your lens is moving around too much, the sizing of it might be wrong and you should remove the lens immediately and set up an examination and fitting with your eye care professional.